Chapter Contents

 Kall Morris Inc.

-TransAstra was awarded a Phase 2 Small Business Innovation Research contract from NASA to keep developing their inflatable capture bag technology for space debris remediation.
+TransAstra was awarded a Phase 2 Small Business Innovation Research contract from NASA to continue developing their inflatable capture bag technology for space debris remediation.
 This device will be capable of enveloping and subsequently removing a non-cooperative object in orbit.
 A collaboration with ThinkOrbital, a company based in Colorado, includes the transport of the removed debris to an on-orbit processing plant.

 13.5 Summary